andyld97/Clock11/README.md

 In Windows 11 the taskbar was functionally reduced, so the clock is only on the primary taskbar.
 But if you have multiple screens and e.g. you're playing a game in fullscreen, then you have no clock to look on.

-In this case Clock11 can help you, you can add in the startup folder (Win+R -> shell:startup) and it automatically spawns clock on your additional taskbars.

 ## Why Clock11?
 ![feedback.png](https://github.com/andyld97/Clock11/blob/main/Clock11/Assets/feedback.png)

+## How To Install
+Just look at the "Release" page, there you can download the setup-file which you can install.
+The setup automatically puts Clock11 into the startup folder (shell:startup)!

 ## Problems